Time Waits for No One! Analysis and Challenges of Temporal Misalignment: Methodology Overview

 \subsection{Domains, Tasks, and Datasets}

 We describe the eight tasks and four domains used for this study.
-Three (out of eight) of the tasks are newly defined in this work, and all tasks required nontrivial postprocessing; we will release the corresponding datasets publicly at publication \footnote{\url{https://github.com/Kel-Lu/time-waits-for-no-one}} We provide examples and detailed statistics in Table~\ref{tab:task:examples}.
-For more details, refer to Appendix~\ref{sec:appendix:data}.
+Three (out of eight) of the tasks are newly defined in this work, and all tasks required nontrivial postprocessing.
+We provide examples and detailed statistics in Table~\ref{tab:task:examples}.

 \paragraph{Domain 1: Twitter}

 Social media platforms like Twitter have been mined to study aspects of language change over time, such as the introduction or diffusion of new words \cite{eisenstein2014diffusion,tamburrini2015twitter,wang2017detecting}.
 We collect unlabeled data for domain adaptation by extracting a random selection of 12M tweets, spread semi-uniformly from 2015 till 2020.\footnote{Collected via the \href{https://developer.twitter.com/en/products/twitter-api/academic-research}{Twitter API}.} We experiment with two tasks on Twitter data: